himanshubadhani/himanshubadhani.github.io/index.md

 ## About

-I am a researcher in quantum information theory, with interests in quantum channels, resource theories, entropy measures, and thermodynamic aspects of quantum processes.
+I am a Postdoctoral fellow at IIIT Hyderabad, working in quantum information theory, with interests in quantum thermodynamics, resource theories, and thermodynamic aspects of quantum processes.

 ---